KILDORRERY COMMUNITY DEVELOPMENT

 KILDORRERY CRAFT & CHAT GROUP

-...meet up each Thursday afternoon at 2pm at No. 10 Oaklawn to work on creative and thrifty projects, sourcing recycling materials from charity shops, nature walks or preloved household items and making blankets for The Blankets of Hope Cork for cancer patients.
-Contact the Community Office if interested.
+Every Thursday afternoon at 2pm at No. 10 Oaklawn to work on creative and thrifty projects, sourcing recycling materials from charity shops, nature walks or preloved household items.

 HISTORY